 Bho and David, or David and Bho?
-Find Bho (he/him) and David (he/him) each walking through market putting up signs, re-distributing Durable Dining dishes to vendors, and lending a hand to vendors and shoppers throughout the day.
-Both David and Bho have worked at the PSU Farmers Market for years and have seen many iterations of the market – pre-2020 liveliness, the darkest moments of 2020 during, and now the emergence of familiar faces again despite the global pandemic.
+Find Bho (he/him) and David (he/him) each walking through the market, putting up signs, re-distributing Durable Dining dishes to vendors, and lending a hand to vendors and shoppers throughout the day.
+Both David and Bho have worked at the PSU Farmers Market for years.
+They have seen many iterations of the market: pre-2020 liveliness, the darkest moments of 2020, and now the emergence of familiar faces again despite the global pandemic.

 Katy (she/her) is a seasoned nonprofit executive with a passion for sustainable agriculture, equitable food access, and environmental justice.
-To PFM she brings fourteen years of director-level experience in nonprofit management, a depth of knowledge around local food systems, and a strong background in advancing diversity, equity and inclusion within organizations and beyond.
+To Portland Farmers Market she brings fourteen years of director-level experience in nonprofit management, a depth of knowledge around local food systems, and a strong background in advancing diversity, equity and inclusion within organizations and beyond.

 Katy is the founder of Portland Fruit Tree Project, where she served as executive director for 10 years.
 Most recently, she was executive director for Families for Climate, and Interim Executive Director for 350PDX.
 In addition, Katy has a background in community engagement, program development, agriculture, and advocacy through past work with Growing Gardens, Cully Farmers Market, WSU Extension, and the Portland/Multnomah Food Policy Council.
 Her work has earned her numerous awards, including the Skidmore Prize from Willamette Week and the Innovators award from 1000 Friends of Oregon.